-FY 2020 Program Priorities DHS/FEMA annually publishes the National Preparedness Report (NPR) to report national progress in building, sustaining, and delivering the core capabilities outlined in the goal of a secure and resilient nation.
+FY 2021 Program Priorities

+DHS/FEMA annually publishes the National Preparedness Report (NPR) to report national progress in building, sustaining, and delivering the core capabilities outlined in the goal of a secure and resilient nation.
 This analysis provides a national perspective on critical preparedness trends for whole community partners to use to inform program priorities, allocate resources, and communicate with stakeholders about issues of concern.

+In developing applications for the FY 2021 EMPG Program, Subrecipients should fund projects that address areas for improvement as they relate to emergency management capabilities, including:

+- Logistics Distribution Management Planning;

+- Evacuation Plan/Annex;

-Subrecipients should fund projects that address areas for improvement as they relate to emergency management capabilities, including: Logistics - Distribution Management Planning; Evacuation Plan/Annex; Disaster Financial Management; Catastrophic Disaster Housing; and Resilient Communications In addition, EMPG Subrecipients should consider funding projects that fall into the state, regional, and national priority areas: Mass Care and Housing Logistics Distribution Management Economic Recovery Supply Chain Integrity and Security Power Restoration Port Restoration Debris Removal DHS/FEMA does not prescribe a minimum funding amount for these priorities.
+- Disaster Financial Management;

+- Catastrophic Disaster Housing; and

+- Resilient Communications

+In addition, EMPG Subrecipients should consider funding projects that fall into the state, regional, and national priority areas:

+- Mass Care

+- Housing

+- Economic Recovery

+DHS/FEMA does not prescribe a minimum funding amount for these priorities.
 However, Subrecipients are required to support local, regional, state, and national efforts in achieving the desired outcomes of these priorities.
-National Campaigns and Programs Whole Community Preparedness - Subrecipients should engage with the whole community to advance individual and community preparedness and to work as a nation to build and sustain resilience.
-In doing so, Subrecipients are encouraged to consider the needs of individuals with disabilities and limited English proficiency in the activities and

-National Campaigns and Programs Cont. projects funded by the grant.
+National Campaigns and Programs